Reuh/anselme/ideas.md

 * Text and string manipulation would make sense, but that would require a full UTF-8/Unicode support library like https://github.com/starwing/luautf8.
 	- retag/add tags
-* Something to load other files.
-Maybe not load it by default to let the calling game sandbox Anselme.
-Probably create an export scope per file to perform some nice module loading.
 * And in general, clean up everything.

 ---